AlanaBF/Team-Profile-Generator/README.md

 ## User Story

 ```
+AS A manager
-As a manager or a user I want to generate a webpage that displays my team's basic info so that I or a user has quick access to their emails and GitHub profiles.
+I WANT to generate a webpage that displays my team's basic info
+SO THAT I have quick access to their emails and GitHub profiles.
 ```

 ## Installation